 I recently joined the Wildfowl and Wetlands Trust as a Principal Research Officer for their Ecosystem Health and Social Dimensions team.

-I completed my PhD at the University of Leicester (School of Geography, Geology and the Environment) in December 2017.
-My interdisciplinary PhD evaluates the importance of fish(ing) to human communities in the Sabangau (Central Kalimantan, Indonesia) using Assemblage Theory as a framework.
-This also involved completing some of the first long-term fish and water quality surveys in the Sabangau River and Forest.
+My interdisciplinary PhD explored peat-swamp fish and the importance of fish(ing) to human communities in the Sebangau (Central Kalimantan, Indonesia) using Assemblage Theory as a framework.
+This also involved completing, with Dudin and our ‘fish team’, some of the first long-term fish and water quality surveys in the Sebangau River and Forest.
 You can find a more detailed outline of my thesis here.

-More information about what I do and a link to my CV can be found in the About page.
+More information about what I do and a link to my CV can be found in the About and Research page.